RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Experimental Results

 \section{Experimental Results}

-In this section, we compare the performances of our learning-based sequential decoding schemes with flooding (\textit{i.e.}, all clusters are updated simultaneously per iteration), and a random sequential decoding scheme where the cluster scheduling order is randomly generated.
-We utilize each scheme for decoding a $[384,256]$-WRAN irregular LDPC code (see \cite{wran}), a $(3,5)$ AB LDPC code of block length $500$ bits, and a 5G-NR LDPC code.
-In the case of 5G-NR, the code is constructed by lifting the BG2 base matrix with dimensions $42\times 52$ using an optimized lifting matrix obtained from the literature (see \cite{5g,Bae}) with lifting factor $10$, resulting in a 5G-NR LDPC code with block length $520$ and {a} rate {of} approximately $1/5$.
-The simulation of 5G-NR LDPC codes based on the BG1 matrix is beyond the scope of this work, as the graph contains several degree-$19$ CNs, which, once the code is lifted, renders both reinforcement and meta-reinforcement learning extremely computationally intensive.
+In this section, we compare the performance of our learning-based sequential decoding schemes with flooding (\textit{i.e.}, all clusters are updated simultaneously per iteration), and a random sequential decoding scheme where the cluster scheduling order is randomly generated.
+This is similar to the layered decoding scheme in which the CN scheduling order is fixed \cite{CGW10}.
+We employ each scheme for decoding a $[384,256]$-WRAN irregular LDPC code (see \cite{wran}), a $(3,5)$ AB-LDPC code of block length $500$ bits, and a 5G-NR LDPC code.
+For the 5G-NR case, the code is constructed by lifting the BG2 base matrix{\footnote{{The BG2 base matrix has $38$ columns of weight one and is available at \cite{5gbase}.}}} with dimensions $42\times 52$ using an optimized lifting matrix obtained from the literature (see \cite{RK18,Bae}) with a lifting factor $10$, resulting in a 5G-NR LDPC code with block length $520$ and a rate of approximately $1/5$.
+The simulation of 5G-NR LDPC codes based on the BG1 matrix is beyond the scope of this work, as the graph contains several degree-$19$ CNs, which, once the code is lifted, renders both reinforcement and meta-RL extremely computationally intensive.
 For all codes, the choice of block length is influenced by the run-time of the proposed learning schemes on our system.
-We both employ RELDEC in Algorithm \ref{alg:Qlrn} and its meta-variants AM-RELDEC and M-RELDEC in Algorithms \ref{alg:mrl1_ldpc}-\ref{alg:mrl1_ldpc3} and \ref{alg:mrl2_ldpc}, respectively.
+We employ both RELDEC in Algorithm \ref{alg:Qlrn} and its meta-variant AM-RELDEC in Algorithms \ref{alg:mrl1_ldpc} and \ref{alg:mrl1_ldpc3}, respectively.